OCA/connector/base_external_referentials/doc/09_specifications.rst

   Worker

     The worker is started alongside OpenERP.
-Its role is to take the jobs out of the queue and run them one per one.
+Its role is to take the jobs out of the queue and run them sequentially.
 It can uses thread(s) for instance.

     When OpenERP start, it has to take all the pending jobs from the